How Much Sun Damage Does Team Refinery29 Have? We Found Out

 “Overall, the results confirmed what I had hoped, which was reassuring, and I’m relieved that years without sun protection in my early life didn’t cause any major damage.
 The only surprise was seeing some congestion on my nose and a bit of redness.
 With my darker skin tone, inflammation and redness aren’t always obvious, so I actually appreciated the scan making me aware of it.
 Moving forward, I’ll keep up my daily SPF routine because it really does seem to be working.
 My main goals now are to get better at reapplying throughout the day and to be extra thorough about not missing spots, especially on my nose and cheeks.”

-The expert's opinion: “The white spots on your cheeks are sun damage that might not be visible on the skin, but they’re very faint.
-This is a good outcome, and I know you’re very good at wearing your SPF!
+Katie, skin & laser therapist at Self London, says: “The white spots on your cheeks are sun damage that might not be visible on the skin, but they’re very faint.
+This is a good outcome, and I know you’re very good at wearing your sunscreen!
 Your skin is in really good condition.”

 Susan Devaney, lifestyle director